 Unlike Apple’s Mac OS, Windows is very open for exploration by users.
 Although it is much more open compared to Mac but gradual moves have been made to reduce insecure exposure to mainstream users.
 Such changes often tend to affect the interface for geeky users as well.
 For example, Windows 8 brought a change in access to Folder options [lol, we know why that is used].
 Anyways our post talks about a different feature.

-So far Windows has allowed literally any device drivers to be installed for devices being connected to its systems.
+So far, Windows has allowed literally any device drivers to be installed for devices being connected to its systems.
 However, the recent updates to Windows 8.1 and 10 have restricted the installation of unsigned drivers.
 Before you proceed, however, please don’t forget to go through our tutorial to learn how you can sign and lock your Windows 10 PC remotely.

 Why would I need to install an unsigned driver?